-Central Asian Shepherd is friendly and forms strong bonds with the human owners.
+Central Asian Shepherd is friendly and forms strong bonds with their human owners.
 They also accept new people introduced to them but are not suited to relocate.

 That means you should buy them as puppies.
 They are easily trainable and vocal.
 You will need a large patrol area and a fence to contain it at night.

-Americans call them the great Pyrenees but the rest of the world refer to this breed as the Pyrenean Mountain dog.
+Americans call them the great Pyrenees but the rest of the world refers to this breed as the Pyrenean Mountain dog.

 They are native to France but have worldwide popularity.
 These dogs are also massive, growing to a height of 32 inches and weighing up to 140 pounds.